eddieolivas/GAN-Exercise/README.md

 # GAN Exercise

-See it in action here: TBD
+See it in action here: https://gan-exercise.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).